 "If you are in areas with the potential for ticks, we recommend that you bathe or shower as soon as possible after coming indoors," explains Propp.
 "It will be easier to find and wash off ticks that are crawling instead of attached."
-Some suggestions:
+Here are other ways to prevent tick bites after being outdoors:

-- Conduct a full-body tick check on yourself and children as soon as you can. - Look closely under the arms, in and around the ears, inside the belly button, behind the knees, between the legs, around the waist and especially in their hair. - Examine gear and pets.
-Ticks can ride into the home on clothing and pets, then attach to a person later. - Tumble clothes in a dryer on high heat for an hour to kill remaining ticks.
+- Conduct a full-body tick check on yourself and children as soon as you can. - Look closely under the arms, in and around the ears, inside the belly button, behind the knees, between the legs, around the waist and especially in hair. - Examine gear and pets.
+Ticks can ride into the home on clothing and pets, then attach to a person later. - Tumble clothes in a dryer on high heat for an hour to kill any remaining ticks.

-For more information on Rocky Mountain Spotted Fever, contact SWNPHD by calling 308-345-4223 or email: nurse@swhealth.ne.gov.
-SWNPHD is located at 404 West 10th Street, McCook - one block north of Arby's.
-You can also follow us on Facebook.com/swnphd and Twitter@swpublichealth.
+For more information on Rocky Mountain Spotted Fever, contact SWNPHD by calling 308-345-4223.
+SWNPHD is located at 404 West 10th Street in McCook, and 418 North Spruce Street in Ogallala.
+Follow us on Facebook, TikTok, You Tube and Instagram or visit swhealth.ne.gov for more information and resources.